Terrorist Content Online

 Do you have to draw up a transparency report every year?

-No, only TCO hosting service providers that have taken special action to address the dissemination of terrorist content or that have been required to take action pursuant to the Terrorist Content Online Regulation in a given calendar year are required by Article 7 of the Regulation to draw up a transparency report on those actions for that year and publish the report before 1 March of the following year.
+No, only TCO hosting service providers that have taken specific measures to address the dissemination of terrorist content or that have been required to take measures pursuant to the Terrorist Content Online Regulation in a given calendar year are required by Article 7 of the Regulation to draw up a transparency report on those measures for that year and publish the report before 1 March of the following year.

 Transparency reports must include at least the following information (Article 7(3) of the Regulation):